-Similarly, the eq. \ref{eq:attention} normalized an attention rollout of reactive global-action network output.
-The Transformer output embeddings of the reactive global-action network are flattened and pass MLP to compute the $a_t$.
-Therefore, the information of which source embedding is attended to is more important than the attention map that considers the target embedding.
-The summation of target embedding corresponding to $o_t$, $s_t$, $g_t$, and $s_T$ are computed by following:
+Similarly, Eq. \ref{eq:attention} normalizes an attention rollout of the reactive global-action network output.
+The Transformer output embeddings of the reactive global-action network are flattened and passed to an MLP to compute $a_t$.
+Therefore, the information about which source embedding is paid attention is more important than the attention map that considers the target embedding.
+The summation of target embedding corresponding to $o_t$, $s_t$, $g_t$, and $s_T$ is computed by the following: